What is a Jigsaw and How Does It Work? A Complete Overview

 - Corded jigsaws: Corded jigsaws are powered by an electrical cord, which provides a consistent and dependable source of power.
 Corded jigsaws are typically more powerful than cordless models (however, most batteries these days are pretty powerful as well), making them ideal for heavy-duty projects requiring a lot of cutting.

 - Cordless jigsaws: The rechargeable battery powering these jigsaws allows for greater mobility and flexibility.
 Cordless jigsaws are great for on-the-go projects, but they also reduce the number of cables on your workshop or job site floor, which I believe is a huge benefit.
+To discover more, go check out my article The Great Debate: Corded Vs Cordless Jigsaw – Which One To Buy?

 - Barrel grip jigsaws: These jigsaws, who can be corded or cordless, have a unique handle design that allows for a comfortable, natural grip.
 These jigsaws are great for long periods of use and for making precise cuts.